CENTRIC-WP4/DCI-Learning/README.md

 # Downlink Control Information (DCI) Learning
-Author: Bryan Liu - Nokia Network France
+Author: Bryan Liu - Nokia Networks France

 This repository generates random correlated binary sequences that might be used to form a DCI message.
 The encoding and decoding steps follow 5G New Radio 3GPP standards.

-Most of the codes are written based on the following resources:
+Most of the code is based on the following resources:
 * https://github.com/vodafone-chair/5g-nr-polar/tree/master
 * https://nvlabs.github.io/sionna/
 * https://uk.mathworks.com/help/lte/ug/reporting-of-channel-quality-indicator-cqi-conformance-test.html